Financing ownership subsidy limits and sales prices

 • They are applicable as of the date of application release date, but may adjust thereafter.

-• They are typically updated in April.
+• They are typically updated between April and June.

 Confirm current HUD limits